Tweespruit

 Tweespruit is a small dairy farming town in the Free State province of South Africa.
-The town lies 27km east of Thaba Nchu and 47km north of Hobhouse.
+The town lies 27 km east of Thaba Nchu and 47 km north of Hobhouse.

 History

 Afrikaans for "two creeks", the name refers to the town’s location at the confluence of two small rivers.

 The town started as an experimental farm set up on an old British Boer War settlement which was between two creeks, hence the name.